sunscreen/gethkeeper/README.md

 <br />

-Presently the code is setup for Akroma (https://Akroma.io/) and can not be changed without editing the installer and source code directly ... we will work on some functionality for this
+Presently the code is setup for Akroma Coin (https://Akroma.io/) and can not be changed without editing the installer and source code directly ... we will work on some functionality for this

 <br />